 Ski and Snowboard Instructor Qualifications

-EA Ski & Snowboard give you the chance to become an internationally recognised ski or snowboard instructor.
-All our partner associations are members of the International Ski Instructors Association (ISIA).
+EA Ski & Snowboard give you the chance to gain internationally recognised ski and snowboard instructor qualifications.
+Our partners are all members of the International Ski Instructors Association (ISIA).
 Regardless of where you complete your instructor qualifications, they will be recognised around the world.
 Below is an overview of the qualifications we offer in each country.

 |COUNTRY||SKI ORG||SNOWBOARD ORG||ENTRY||INTERMED.||ISIA EQUIV.||HIGHEST QUAL.|